Skip to main content

 Small variations, or polymorphisms, in the genes that code for these components can have a significant impact on how your body responds to a given therapy.
 One person’s receptors might bind a peptide with high affinity, leading to a robust response.

 Another individual might have a genetic variation that causes them to break down a therapeutic agent very quickly, requiring a different dosing strategy to achieve the same effect.
-A third person might possess a variation that makes them more susceptible to by converting testosterone to estrogen at a higher rate.
+A third person might possess a variation that makes them more susceptible to side effects by converting testosterone to estrogen at a higher rate.

 Genetic testing illuminates the body’s unique biological tendencies, transforming a standard therapeutic protocol into a personalized strategy.